mroll/orbit/readme.md

 Rather than tackle the n-body problem, I think I will start by building good support for general two-body problem situations, mostly involving one mass that is much larger than the other.
 This simplifies the calculation of orbits of many planets and ships around a single comparatively massive star.
 Eventually I do plan on calculating orbital perturbation as small ships pass through the gravitational field of larger objects like planets or moons.

 My plan is to build a physics engine that will handle all the math for each two-body problem.
-The game client will pass parameters for a two-body problem that needs solving, and the engine will spit out the answer.
+The game client will pass parameters to the engine for a two-body problem that needs solving, and the engine will spit out the answer.
 I think that separation will simplify building clients.

 # Progress

-I am able to define orbits in terms of five elements: inclination, longitude of the ascending node, argument of periapsis, eccentricity, and semimajor axis.
+I am able to define orbits in terms of five elements: [inclination](https://en.wikipedia.org/wiki/Orbital_inclination), [longitude of the ascending node](https://en.wikipedia.org/wiki/Longitude_of_the_ascending_node), [argument of periapsis](https://en.wikipedia.org/wiki/Argument_of_periapsis), [eccentricity](https://en.wikipedia.org/wiki/Orbital_eccentricity), and [semimajor axis](https://en.wikipedia.org/wiki/Semi-major_axis).
 Then, given those initial conditions, I can find the point in 3d space of a body at an arbitrary point in time through some math.
 Here is a plot of three orbits I generated using this code.

 ![orbit.png](orbits.png)